 - Asides (looks like a Facebook status update)

 - Links (a link to a different web page)

 - Gallery (a gallery of images)

 - Audio (a piece of audio you can listen to)

-The best (and most fun) way to understand the different types of blog posts is to experiment!
+I think the best way to understand each of the different types of blog posts is to experiment!